TheWilley/Minecraft-Glyph-Database/README.md

 #### JSON Generation

-> Install all required packages first using `npm i`
+> Navigate to the `generator` folder, then install all required packages using `npm i`

 Javascript is used to parse minecraft bitmap textures.
 Using the providers in combination with them makes it possible to extract useful info.
 The exact implementation can be seen in `script.js`.